sebtn/karmaTestingBoilerplate/README.md

-## karma ready testing boiler plate
+### Karma ready testing boiler plate
 -----
-## uses webpack and express to serve devEnv
++ Uses webpack and express to serve devEnv
++ Node js and react for UI designing